Wilson Au-Yeung, Michael Kouparitsas, Nghi Luu and Dhruv Sharma1

 Date created: 18 October 2013

-This paper develops a framework for projecting the GDP growth of Australia’s trading partners from 2012 to 2050.
+This paper develops a framework for projecting GDP growth of Australia’s trading partners over the period from 2012 to 2050.
 The framework draws heavily on the existing conditional growth literature, including long-standing estimates of key convergence parameters.
-It adds to the large amount of research in this area by providing estimates of the level of long-run relative productivity for 155 countries.
+It adds to the large amount of research in this area by providing estimates of the long-run relative productivity level for 155 countries.
 We use a novel non-parametric approach that combines the World Economic Forum’s ordinal measure of long-run relative productivity (the ‘Global Competiveness Index’) and actual observed productivity to produce a cardinal measure of long-run relative productivity.

 JEL Classification Numbers: F01, O40, O50

 Domestic Economy Division

 1 Au-Yeung, Luu and Sharma: International Economy Division, Kouparitsas: Domestic EconomyDivision, The Treasury, Langton Crescent, Parkes ACT 2600, Australia.
 We thank participants at the Macroeconomic Group Macroeconomic Theory and Application Seminar, Nathan Deutscher, Owen Freestone, David Gruen, Paul Hubbard, Bonnie Li and Nu Nu Win for helpful suggestions on an earlier draft.